 - 18.a.
 Re-use or recreate the alignment and tree which you worked with in the tree based conservation analysis exercise (exercise 2.2.3) - 18.b.
 Open the Remove Redundancy dialog and adjust the threshold to 90%.
-Remove the seuqences that are more than 90% similar under this alignment. - 18.c.
-Select the Tree viewer's $View \Rightarrow Show\ Linked\ Leaves$ option, and note that the removed sequences are now prefixed with a in the tree view. - 18.d.
+Remove the sequences that are more than 90% similar under this alignment. - 18.c.
+Select the Tree viewer's $View \Rightarrow$ Show Linked Leaves option, and note that the removed sequences are now prefixed with a in the tree view. - 18.d.
 Use the [Undo] button on the dialog to recover the sequences.
 Note that the symbols disappear from the tree display. - 18.e.
 Experiment with the redundancy removal and observe the relationship between the percentage identity threshold and the pattern of unlinked nodes in the tree display.

-2.2.5 Other Calculations
+2.2.5 Subdividing the alignment according to specific mutations